 Compelled, Walton opened the truck door and ran to stand underneath the UFO while his friends yelled at him to return to the vehicle.
 Suddenly, he was struck by a surge of energy that sent him to the ground.
 The other six men panicked and believing Walton was dead, sped away.
 Several minutes later Mike Rogers, the boss, turned around, but Walton and the spacecraft were gone.

-A human-looking entity entered and escorted him from the ship into what appeared to be a large hanger where other ships were garaged.
+A human-looking entity entered the chamber where he was kept and escorted him from the ship into what appeared to be a large hanger where other ships were garaged.
 Walton later surmised he'd been on board a mother ship.
 He was led to an examining room where a mask was placed over his face.

 In the movie, Walton is hypnotized to recall his experience, but he writes that his memory was always clear.
 He states that the hypnosis calmed his anxiety enough for him to verbalize the experience.
 Having his memories intact without hypnosis is perhaps the single most credible factor to Travis Walton's story, as well as the eyewitness accounts of his co-workers.